-Solution 6: Recover data and erase the WD My Passport
+Solution 6: Recover lost data and erase the WD My Passport

 If the error still exists, you have no choice but erase the WD My Passport.
 But keep in mind that you will lose all data store on this disk.
 If you didn't back up important data, you should get lost data back with free Online data recovery software at first.

-Step 1: Recover data from the unreadable WD My Password on Mac
+Step 1: Recover lost data from the unreadable WD My Password on Mac

 1. Download and install iBoysoft Mac Data Recovery on Mac.

 3. Select the unreadable WD My Passport and click "Next" to search for lost files.

 4. Preview the searching results, choose those you want and click "Recover" to get them back.

 5. Go over to ensure all lost files have been successfully restored.

 Step 2: Erase the unreadable WD My Password in Disk Utility